JJ07-ops/Udemy-System-Verilog-1/README.md

-This repository contains the code files for the assignments I have done for the Udemy Course: SystemVerilog for Verification Part 1: Fundamentals.
+This repository contains the code files for the assignments the user had done for the Udemy Course: SystemVerilog for Verification Part 1: Fundamentals.
 This repository's purpose is to showcase what the user has learned in the course.
 The codes were tested at EDA playground before uploading onto github.
 Assignment agenda is written on top of each code file.